-We offer three different foreign languages from Year 7 and students continue with the language they have studied at Key Stage 3.
-Demand for multi-lingual students has never been higher and we have redesigned our Key Stage 3 curriculum to ensure students have a really strong base for their language studies.
-Ofqual are committed to making GCSE language courses and grades accessible for students who are learning a language other than their own, and we are pleased to see this reflected in the growing numbers of students who go on to study A Levels in French, German or Spanish.
+We offer three different foreign languages from Year 7 and pupils continue with the language they have studied at Key Stage 3.
+Demand for multi-lingual pupils has never been higher and we have redesigned our Key Stage 3 curriculum to ensure pupils have a really strong base for their language studies.
+Ofqual are committed to making GCSE language courses and grades accessible for pupils who are learning a language other than their own, and we are pleased to see this reflected in the growing numbers of pupils who go on to study A Levels in French, German or Spanish.